AndersDeath/diary2/000-current.md

 # 03 December - Saturday - Gündoğan - Bodrum - 65 day of immigration

 The very last weekend in Bodrum has been started.
 We are going back to Istanbul in the next wednesday.
+We said good buy to Bodrum today and to Turgutreis yesterday.